Nguyen Dinh Duc

-Nguyen Dinh Duc (Nguyễn Đình Đức) (born 1963) is a Vietnamese scientist and currently serves as full professor, the member of the Central Committee of the Vietnam Fatherland Front (2024-2029), former first the Chairman of the University Council at the University of Engineering and Technology, Vietnam National University, Hanoi.
+Nguyen Dinh Duc (Nguyễn Đình Đức) (born 1963) is a Vietnamese scientist and currently serves as full professor, the member of the Central Committee of the Vietnam Fatherland Front XI-th Term (2026-2031), former first the Chairman of the University Council at the University of Engineering and Technology, Vietnam National University, Hanoi.
 He has made significant contributions in the field of new materials, particularly composites, Advanced Materials and Structures,.

 Professor Nguyen Dinh Duc is the Vice-president of the Vietnamese Association of Mechanics and President of the Network Club for Ensuring the Quality of Higher Education in Vietnam.
 He is known for his contributions in the field of new materials and as an influential scientist in the international community; He has been a mentor to many accomplished Vietnamese students over the years.

 Professor Nguyen Dinh Duc also is an excellent education expert.
 He had proposed many policies to innovate the Vietnamese higher education system and VNU Hanoi to integrate with international standards.